-Organisational development does not take place in a vacuum, but in a specific context.
-All organisations exist in a surrounding context that establishes the norms and conditions under which they must function.
-Organisational development needs and solutions are powerfully influenced by both the culture and the context.
-For example, throughout sub-Saharan Africa the onslaught of HIV and AIDS is decimating capacity forcing organisations to address new and complex needs.
-Experience from countries in 'transition', emerging from a long period of autocratic rule, has shown that these countries are likely to have particular organisational development needs in terms of 'collective decision-making' and leadership development.
+Organisational development does not take place in a vacuum, but in a specific historic context.
+All organisations exist in a surrounding context that establishes the norms and conditions under which they function.
+Needs for organisational development as well as possible solutions are always strongly influenced by both the culture, history and other context.
+For example, experience from countries emerging from a long period of autocratic rule has shown that these countries are likely to have particular organisational development needs in terms of 'collective/participatory decision-making' and leadership development.

-The development sector inherently involves situations where people work across cultures and contexts.
-When facilitating organisational development processes those from different cultural backgrounds therefore need to be particularly aware of the way in which they interpret and respond to various organisational situations.
-It is important to start by respecting local forms of knowledge; behaviour, exploring what organisational development means in each particular culture; and identifying safe, comfortable forms of inclusive reflection, learning and change which already exist.
-Be aware that concepts used in your own culture, may have a different meaning or interpretation in other cultures.
+When engaging in organisational development processes, be aware that people/staff comes from different backgrounds (ethnically, religious, political, gender, culturally) and that there may be large social differences, and that these do not appear clearly in the beginning.
+When selecting facilitators for organisational development processes, it is recommended to look for persons that are particularly aware of this so that they can respond appropriately.
+It is important to start by respecting local forms of organisational knowledge, culture, and behaviour; exploring what organisational development means in each social group; and identify what safe and comfortable forms of inclusive reflection, learning and change that already exist.
+Be aware that organisational concepts used in one context, may have a different meaning or interpretation in others.